An Afternoon in “Maximum City”

 He pauses after each of these words, as if it were a quiz and I might fill in the blanks instead of just staring at him.

 I cast a glance sideways, through tinted windows and out to the Gateway, where I’m supposed to be enjoying the rest of my afternoon.
-I curse Faiyaz, wondering if he hadn’t trapped me in here by design, hoping for a commission.
+I curse Faiyaz, who, in case it isn’t obvious by now, has trapped me in here by design, hoping for a commission.
 The weather, I notice, is looking more ominous than ever.

 And it dawns on me that the experience of travel, like the experience of life in general, is made up of too many scenes exactly like this one.
 That is, long stretches of boredom and squandered time, from which one yearns to escape, only to find his egress obstructed by an instrument of commercial tedium.
 Like those papyrus store “convenience stops” on the way to Giza or those places near Siem Reap with the rows and rows of buddhas.
 In this case it’s a long-winded lecture from a carpet merchant.